If your credit is less than excellent, no-credit-check auto insurance may be a good choice for you…but that’s not always the case.

 Insurify can help you with car insurance quotes comparison, no matter your credit score, risk profile, or personal needs.
-Compare quotes from top-rated national and regional insurance companies, including those that won’t take your credit history into account, and find out where you can get the best deal and even score some savings.
+Compare quotes from top-rated national and regional insurance companies, including those that won’t take your bad credit history into account, and find out where you can get the best cheap car insurance and even score some unprecedented savings.

 Insurance companies first started checking credit scores in the 1990s.
 However, the credit score that insurance companies use isn’t quite the same as your standard FICO score.

 Your insurance credit score is calculated based on the information in your credit report, just as your standard credit score is.
 However, the insurance credit score looks at different factors and may weigh those factors differently.
 For that reason, your insurance credit score may be significantly higher or lower than your standard credit score.

 So before you start shopping for car insurance companies that don’t check credit, check your insurance credit score and see if you have anything to worry about.
 You can check your auto insurance score for free through Credit Karma.

 Best no-credit-check car insurance companies

 A few auto insurance companies are willing to extend coverage without a credit check.
 Still, in many cases, those policies are so expensive that they’re no better than getting a policy with a credit check from a standard insurance company, even if you do have poor credit.
 Still, if there’s an auto insurance company of this type in your state, it’s worth checking their rates and comparing them to your other options.